 In Hindu myth, Laxmi is regarded as the goddess of wealth and prosperity.
-So, on the third day of Tihar, Laxmi Puja is celebrated and on the same day people crack fireworks and Perform Deepawali ( lighting of lamps) all over their houses and abodes.
+So, on the third day of Tihar, Laxmi Puja is celebrated and on the same day, people crack fireworks and Perform Deepawali (Lighting of Lamps) all over their houses and abodes.
 During the same day, Cow, which is taken as the incarnation of Laxmi is also worshipped and given sweet dishes.

-After the puja, girls gather in groups wearing the cultural dress and traditional jewelry and play bhailo the whole night, collecting money and giving blessings to the families.
+After the puja, girls gather in groups wearing the cultural dress and traditional jewelry and play Bhailo the whole night, collecting money and giving blessings to the families.

-The fifth and the final day is known as “bhai tika”.
+The fifth and the final day is known as “Bhai tika”.
 This is undoubtedly the auspicious occasion of Tihar when the sisters put tika on the forehead of the brothers and share the gifts.
 This day stands as one of the important events to strengthen the bond between sisters and brothers.
-Also sisters pray for her brothers long life.
-Mostly boys wear Dhaka Topi (Nepali Hat) in this day.
-Also most of the sister gifts Dhaka Topi to their brothers.
+Also, the sisters pray for her brother’s long life.
+Mostly boys wear Dhaka Topi (Nepali Hat) on this day.
+Also, most of the sister gifts Dhaka Topi to their brothers.